microsoft/TypeScript-Website/packages/documentation/copy/en/declaration-files/Introduction.md

 The most common case for learning how .d.ts files work is that you're typing an npm package with no types.
 In that case, you can jump straight to [Modules .d.ts](/docs/handbook/declaration-files/templates/module-d-ts.html).

-The Declaration Files guide is broken down into the following sections.
+The Declaration Files section is broken down into the following sections.

 ## [Declaration Reference](/docs/handbook/declaration-files/by-example.html)